 5.)
 Wiring - This is pretty straight forward, just follow the diagram below.
 EDIS pins 1 and 3 to Megasquirt pins 24 and 36, VR sensor goes to EDIS pins 5 and 6, both paired shields go to pin 7, pin 8 gets +12V (from the new fuse panel), 9 is ground, and 10 and 12 go to the coils:

 NOTE: This is important to keep your tachometer working!
 The Megamanual presents a schematic using some diodes to tie the output of the two coils together to drive the tachometer, but I worked for months on this and could never get it to work properly.
 I think the flyback voltage that the stock tach wants to see is higher than what makes it through the diodes.
 What DID work for me in the end is actually much simpler.
-EDIS pin #2 (IDM) is the diagnostic signal output to the Ford ECU.
-This with a big NON-POLARIZED capacitor (I think I used 0.22uF) in the line directly drives my tachometer perfectly throughout the whole rev range!
+EDIS pin #11 (CTO) is the tach signal output.
+This with a big NON-POLARIZED capacitor (I used 0.068uF) in the line directly drives my tachometer perfectly throughout the whole rev range!
 In this picture, you can see where I mounted the EDIS module to the firewall and you can even see the orange capacitor dangling down just below the module on the yellow wire, before it plugs into the original factory tachometer wiring:

 Section V - Megasquirt controller